Amherst council votes against requested charter change on removing elected officials

 “You say you’re here for the best interest of the community but some of the things that you vote no on are pretty cut and dry in the best interest of the community,” Bunch told Wheaton at the May 13 meeting.

-Wheaton said she has voted in opposition to the majority of council 22 times since from her first stint in office, from January to July of last year, and November through the present, but declined to say why.
-When asked after the meeting why she voted against the sewer project, she said: "I have to feel comfortable putting my name, which means my community's name, on something" and in that case she didn't feel comfortable doing so.
+Wheaton said she has voted in opposition to the majority of council 22 times since her first stint in office from January to July of last year, and November through the present, but declined to say why.
+When asked by the New Era-Progress after the meeting why she voted against the sewer project, she said: “I have to feel comfortable putting my name, which means my community’s name, on something” and in that case she didn’t feel she was.

 Tuggle also took issue with a recent email exchange Wheaton sent to town officials and staffs that referred to him and told her she doesn’t speak on his behalf.
 Wheaton quickly apologized.